There has been an enormous increase in anaphylactic allergies in the last 20 years. A large number of kids are usually the victims and it is very sad.

 A few studies suggest that introducing peanuts early on may be a good idea to prevent peanut allergies.
-However, this is alright when the microbiome, digestive tract and immune system is still not developed properly.
+However, this is all right when the microbiome, digestive tract and immune system is still not developed properly.
 However, if you are willing to invest some time and energy, there could be ways by which you could decrease the risk of these allergies altogether.

 A few reasons why you should wait are listed below: